djoshea/synaptome/README.md

 ### Fields

-    trd : number of data channels x ntrain x sgdim (5d array) trdlist : names of each data channel (same as first dimension of trd) colorch : number of color channels x ntrain x sgdim x 3 (6d array last is RGB) colorchname : names of color channels (same as first dimension of colorch)
+    trd : number of data channels x ntrain x sgdim (5d array)

+    trdlist : names of each data channel (same as first dimension of trd)

+    colorch : number of color channels x ntrain x sgdim x 3 (6d array last is RGB)

+    colorchname : names of color channels (same as first dimension of colorch)

 ### Functions

-    ds = addchannel(ds, dat, dname, normalize)
+#### `ds = addchannel(ds, dat, dname, normalize)`

-    	Adds a filtered image channel to ds.trd with name dname. dat should be ntrain x sgdim
+Adds a filtered image channel to ds.trd with name dname.

+	dat : ntrain x sgdim data to store as channel

+        dname : name string for new channel

-	normalize (boolean) indicates whether all data should be as a whole linearly shifted to fit the [0, 1] range. defaults to 1.
+	normalize : boolean, indicates whether all data should be as a whole linearly shifted to fit the [0, 1] range. defaults to 1.

-    ds = addcolorchannel(ds, dat, dname)
+#### `ds = addcolorchannel(ds, dat, dname)`

-	Adds a color channel to ds.colorch with name dname. dat should be ntrain x sgdim x 3 and all values in [0, 1].
+Adds a color channel to ds.colorch with name dname.

+	dat : ntrain x sgdim x 3 RGB color values, all values in range [0, 1].

-    [filt info] = filtdat(ds, dat, params)
+#### `[filt info] = filtdat(ds, dat, params)`

 Performs some kind of filtering or computational operation on some imaging data and returns the results and optionally some metadata. filtdat merely returns the filtered output and metadata, it is not designed to make any changes directly to ds.
 This enables filters to be chained easily before adding the output to the trd list via addchannel.
 The filtered output may be easily added back to ds.trd via:

         filtparams = struct('type', 'typename', 'option1', value1);
-	    ds = addchannel(ds, ...
+	ds = addchannel(ds, filtdat(ds, 'InputChannelName', filtparams), ...
-	      filtdat(ds, 'InputChannelName', filtparams), 'OutputChannelName');
+                'OutputChannelName');

+Individual filters are typically implemented as typename_filt.m files in the filters directory (but may be placed anywhere on the matlab path).
+They may also be implemented within the filtdat.m where indicated.

+See the comments for each invidual filter function within filtdat.m for more specific documentation on usage.

-	dat is the primary input to the operation, specified either directly as an array ntrain x sgdim or by name (to be retrieved using getchannel)
+	dat : the primary input to the operation, specified either directly as an array ntrain x sgdim or by name (to be retrieved using getchannel

-	params is a struct specifying the details of the operation to perform params.type specifies which operation to perform and must be specified.
+	params : a struct specifying the details of the operation to perform params.type specifies which operation to perform and must be specified.
 Other values under params depend on the operation being performed.
 These values can include parameters used for all synapses globally, arrays of parameters used for individual synapses, or even entire additional imaging data arrays.

-	filt is the primary output of the operation as an array ntrain x sgdim info is a structure containing metadata returned by some operations.
+	filt : the primary output of the operation as an array ntrain x sgdim

+	info : a structure containing metadata returned by some operations.
 	       These fields may contain arrays of values generated for each synapse individually or secondary output channel arrays.

-	Invidual filters are typically implemented as typename_filt.m files in the filters directory (but may be placed anywhere on the matlab path).
-  	  They may also be implemented within the filtdat.m where indicated.

-	 See the comments for each invidual filter function within filtdat.m for more specific documentation on usage.

-    ds = getchannel(ds, dname, syn)
+#### `ds = getchannel(ds, dname, syn)`

 Retrieves data for a particular channel for all or a particular synapse.
 Searches trdlist first (filtered channels), then original imaging channels (using getimchannel), and then colorchannels.
 Error if channel still not found.

-	dname is the name of the channel for which to search. syn is an optional id number in the interval [1 ds.ntrain].
+	dname : name of the channel for which to search.

+	syn : optional id number in the interval [1 ds.ntrain].
 If used, the returned data will be for the specified synapse only, instead of an array for all synapses.

 Visualization
 -------------